Ways to Give

 Gifts-in-Kind - A gift-in-kind is tangible personal property, such as equipment, books, artwork, etc. These contributions require various types of documentation to meet institutional and IRS requirements and must also be related to the purpose of the College and involve more extensive documentation than cash contributions.
 If you are interested in considering a gift-in-kind, please contact the Foundation for more information.

-Volunteer - The Foundation has numerous opportunities for volunteer help, which can be done in the office, during an event and at times even from the comfort of your own home.
+Volunteer - The Foundation has opportunities for volunteer help in the office, during an event or from home.
+Give us a call for more information!